Feng Shui New Year 2023: Date, calendar, charms

-But before that, let's remember some fundamentals of Feng Shui (how the Feng Shui New Year calendar and date are calculated, the meaning of the compass school and Kua numbers), in order to discuss the standard Lo Shu square and the 8 annual magic squares of flying stars, the use of which will allow you to further refine your Feng Shui interpretations in the future, both at home and at your office.
+But before that, let's remember some fundamentals of Feng Shui (how the Feng Shui New Year calendar and date are calculated, the meaning of the compass school and Kua numbers), in order to discuss the standard Lo Shu square and the 8 annual magic squares, the use of which will allow you to further refine your Feng Shui interpretations in the future, both at home and at your office.

 Feng Shui New Year Calendar and Date